AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UndoRedoService/Pause.md

 UndoRedoService.Pause Method
 ============================
-AutomationML 2.1 APIRequest to not record changes of the specified document.
+Request to not record changes of the specified document.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)